 - 1. Title page with the title of the research and an abstract (a short paragraph summarising what the research is about)

 - 2. Table of contents

-- 3. Research question(s) / hypothesis(es)
+- 3. Research question(s)/Hypothesis(es)

 - 4. Research Methods

 - 5. Statement of Findings

-- 6. Limitations of Research Process: the student outlines any problems or limitations they encountered and how these affected the research process and data collection
+- 6. Limitations of the Research Process: the student outlines any problems or limitations they encountered and how these affected the research process and data collection.

 - 7. Bibliography (if appropriate)

-- 8. Appendices: (may include any or all of) copy of the research proposal, copy of questionnaire or interview questions, spread sheet or collation table (if used), photos or illustrations.
+- 8. Appendices: (may include any or all of) copy of the research proposal, copy of field notes (observations), interview questions, photographs or illustrations.